 - Admitted to practice law only in the states listed above.

-Ashley is of counsel in the Vorys Akron office and a member of the labor and employment group.
+Ashley is of counsel in the Vorys Akron and Vorys Cleveland offices and a member of the labor and employment group.
 Her practice focuses on representing employers in employment-related litigation and defending them against charges before administrative agencies.
 Ashley also counsels employers on effective employment practices and compliance with federal and state labor laws, including civil rights laws, the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), and wage and hour law.

 Ashley is a member of the Akron Bar Association.